posit-dev/positron/extensions/positron-python/src/datascience-ui/ipywidgets/README.md

-# Hosting ipywidgets in non-notebook contexxt
+# Hosting ipywidgets in non-notebook context

 -   Much of the work is influenced by sample `web3` from https://github.com/jupyter-widgets/ipywidgets/blob/master/examples/web3
 -   Displaying `ipywidgets` in non notebook context requires 3 things: